 The image above and all information regarding the event was taken from the Pecha Kucha Manila website.
 This blog claims no ownership and is not connected to the organizers of PKN Manila aside from sublime admiration.

-"At the heart of the image" is not only the brand statement of Nikon Imaging Company, but it is also the theme for the 32nd contest, in which entries are invited in two categories.
+The Nikon Photo Contest International has been held by Nikon Corporation since 1969 to provide an opportunity for photographers around the world to communicate and to enrich photographic culture for professionals and amateurs alike."At the heart of the image" is not only the brand statement of Nikon Imaging Company, but it is also the theme for the 32nd contest, in which entries are invited in two categories.
 The first category is free subject and the second is entitled "My Planet," and entries to each category are accepted as prints sent by conventional mail or as JPEG images sent via the Internet.
 With this theme and these categories, we look forward to receiving expressive images from around the world that are true to people's emotions.

 The Nikon Photo Contest International aims to create an occasion for photographers around the world to communicate and exchange their photographic vision, irrespective of professional or amateur status.
 It is our hope that this event will further enrich and broaden global photographic culture.